MarkHoeber/tools-tech-syllabus/source/dita-intro.rst

 #.
 In GitHub, read the example concept, task, and reference examples and get
    familiar with the constructs and the code markup.

 #.
-Pull the branch to your computer, then open the files with oXygen.

-#.
 Replace the content in the files with content from your own projects.
    Think about what content is conceptual, task-based, and reference, and place accordingly.

-.. include:: snippets/save_github.txt